Why visit Sardinia in September and October? Here 5 reasons

 Even though the sun is not very hot, don't forget the sunscreen and bring a windproof jacket with you for the evenings, Sardinia is a windy island, the wind that cools you down during the summer months can be a bit chilly in autumn.

-It will get darker around 7.30 pm therefore your days will be shorter, plan to wake up early to have more time to explore and to enjoy the warm hours of the day.
+It will get darker around 7.30 pm, therefore, your days will be shorter, plan to wake up early to have more time to explore and enjoy the warm hours of the day.

 Visit Sardinia during the off-season to enjoy the island at a lower cost.

-Prices for accommodation, flights, ferries, car rental and several services are much more economical than in the high season on a plus you can book a last-minute holiday or short break as flights availability is not an issue in autumn.
+Prices for accommodation, flights, car rental, ferries, and several services are much more economical than in the high season plus you can book a last-minute holiday or short break as flight availability is not an issue in autumn.

 If you want to learn about the history and culture of this Italian island, you must attend Sardinian festivals.
 Here are some of the most famous Sardinian events in Autumn: